ROI and PR are like oil and water — they don’t mix well.

 Our lack of progress forces us to consider the alternatives:

-Either ROI and PR don’t mix.
+Either ROI or PR don’t mix.

 Or we’re just too stupid to make it work.